Philadelphia (film): Plot

-Andrew Beckett is a senior associate at the largest corporate law firm in Philadelphia.
-He conceals his homosexuality and his status as an AIDS patient from the other members of the firm.
-A partner in the firm notices a lesion on Beckett's forehead.
+Andrew Beckett is a senior associate at Philadelphia's law firm Wyant, Wheeler, Hellerman, Tetlow, & Brown.
+He conceals his homosexuality and his status as an AIDS patient from others in the office.
+A partner in the firm, Walter Kenton, notices a lesion on Beckett's forehead.
 Although Beckett attributes the lesion to a racquetball injury, it indicates Kaposi's sarcoma, an AIDS-defining condition.

-Beckett stays home from work for several days to try to find a way to hide his lesions.
-He finishes the paperwork for a case he has been assigned and brings it to his office, leaving instructions for his assistants to file the paperwork the following day, which marks the end of the statute of limitations for the case.
-The next day, he receives a call asking for the paperwork, as the paper copy cannot be found and there are no copies on the computer's hard drive.
-The paperwork is finally located in an alternative location and is filed with the court at the last moment.
-Beckett is called to a meeting the morning afterwards where the firm's partners dismiss him.
+During the 10 days given for a case assigned to him, Beckett tries to hide his lesions by staying home from work.
+He finishes the paperwork for this the night before the statute of limitations for the case ends, bringing it to his office and leaving instructions for his assistants to file it the following day.
+However, he receives a call the next day asking for the paperwork, which cannot be found, and is informed that there are no copies on the computer's hard drive.
+His paperwork is finally located in an alternative location and is filed with the court at the last moment.
+Beckett is called to a meeting the morning afterwards where the firm's partners fire him.

-Beckett believes someone deliberately hid the paperwork to give the firm an excuse to fire him and that the termination is a result of his diagnosis with AIDS as well as his sexuality.
-He asks ten attorneys to take his case, the last of whom is African-American personal injury lawyer Joe Miller, whom Beckett previously opposed in a different case.
+Beckett believes someone deliberately hid the paperwork to give the firm an excuse to do so and that the termination is a result of his AIDS status and his sexuality.
+He asks ten attorneys to represent him in suing the Wyant, Wheeler, Hellerman, Tetlow, & Brown for wrongful dismissal, the last of whom is African-American personal injury lawyer Joe Miller, whom Beckett previously opposed in a different case.
 Miller appears uncomfortable that a man with AIDS is in his office.
 After declining to take the case, Miller immediately visits his doctor to find out if he could have contracted the disease.
 The doctor explains that the routes of HIV infection do not include casual contact.

-Unable to find a lawyer willing to represent him, Beckett is compelled to act as his own attorney.
-While researching another case at a law library, Miller sees Beckett at a nearby table.
+Unable to find representation from another lawyer, Beckett feels compelled to act as his own attorney.
+While conducting research at a law library, Miller sees Beckett at a nearby table.
 A librarian approaches Beckett and says that he has found a case of AIDS discrimination for him.
 As others in the library begin to stare uneasily, the librarian suggests Beckett go to a private room.
-Seeing the parallels in how he has faced discrimination due to his race, Miller approaches Beckett, reviews the material he has gathered, and agrees to take the case.
+Seeing parallels in racial discrimination, Miller approaches Beckett, reviews the material he has gathered, and agrees to take the case.